-Kh-101 / Kh-102
+Kh-101 / Kh-102 / X-101/102

 The Kh-101 is described as having an "aerial torpedo" configuration, but with swept wings and use of radar absorbing materials, conformal antennas, and other stealth technologies.
 The design features an INS guidance and satellite navigation receiver for midcourse guidance, with terminal attack using an image matching system.
 This high precision allows a conventional warhead, though the Kh-102 version has a nuclear warhead.

-Some reports suggest that the Kh-101 share the engine configuration of the Kh-55, with a turbofan under the tail, while other accounts claim the a turboprop engine drives a pusher contraprop system on the tail, with propeller blades made of low-RF-signature materials.
+Some reports suggested that the Kh-101 share the engine configuration of the Kh-55, with a turbofan under the tail, while other accounts claim the a turboprop engine drives a pusher contraprop system on the tail, with propeller blades made of low-RF-signature materials.
 This confusion suggests that possibly alternative propulsion schemes were evaluated.

 Up to 12 Kh-101s can be carried internally by the Tupolev Tu-160 (Blackjack), while the Tupolev Tu-95 (Bear) is capable of carrying a maximum of eight of these missiles externally.
 The increased length of missiles compared with the X-55 makes it impossible to place them in the inner compartment of the Tu-95MS.
 The Tupolev-95MS strategic bomber was upgraded precisely for using this new generation missile.
 The pylons had to be redesigned and onboard electronics upgraded to make it possible to set flight tasks and perform other operations the use of the new missiles in combat may require.
 It was reported that Russian Air Force plans called for upgrading the Tu-95MS `Bear-H' bomber to carry up to eight Kh-101 or 14 Kh-65 cruise missiles.